Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Experimental Setup

 \subsection{Training Protocol}

-For each embedding strategy (Word2Vec, GloVe, Sentence Transformer), feature vectors are precomputed prior to classifier training.
-The Gradient Boosting Classifier (see Section III.D) is trained on identical data splits for all embeddings, thereby isolating representation quality as the only experimental variable.
-Two configurations are evaluated: a baseline with default hyperparameters and a tuned model with optimized hyperparameters.
+For each embedding strategy (Word2Vec, GloVe, Sentence Transformer), feature vectors are precomputed before classifier training.
+The Gradient Boosting Classifier (Section~\ref{subsec:classification_models}) is trained on identical data splits for all embeddings, hence isolating representation quality as the experimental variable.
+Two configurations are evaluated, including a baseline with default hyperparameters and a tuned model with optimized hyperparameters.